UtkarshA135/Sahayog/README.md

 # Sahayog

-A simple easy to use Flutter application , which keeps a track of all your day to day transactions by using Ethereum blockchain in the background which in turn increases your credit score.
+A simple easy to use Flutter DApp , which keeps a track of all your day to day transactions by using Ethereum blockchain in the background which in turn increases your credit score.

 ## Demo Videos